-The Chaplaincy is currently comprised of chaplains representing the United, Salvation Army, Pentecostal and Roman Catholic denominations.
+The Chaplaincy is currently comprised of chaplains representing the Anglican, Muslim, Pentecostal, and Salvation Army denominations.
 The Chaplaincy attempts to provide resources, guidance and support for members of the university community.
 The Chaplaincy also seeks to bring a faith dimension to contemporary issues such as peace, justice, technology and science.
 The chaplains offer individual pastoral counselling as well as joint programs including weekly workshops, discussion groups, social activities and worship opportunities.
-Schedules of events are available from the chaplains or through the website at www.mun.ca/ministries/.
+Schedules of events are available from the chaplains or through the website at www.mun.ca/chaplaincy/.
 The Chaplaincy is located at UC 5001B.

-For information about the services available at the Fisheries and Marine Institute, contact the Student Services Guidance Office in person to W3013C, or by telephone to (709) 778-0310, or by email to email@example.com, or through the website at www.mi.mun.ca/guidance/.
+For information about the services available at the Fisheries and Marine Institute Campus, contact Student Affairs in person to W3025, or by telephone to (709) 757-0702, or through the website at www.mi.mun.ca/departments/disabilityservices/.

 In addition to individualized personal counselling, the Centre offers specialized group and/or training programs.
 For many students the fear of testing, fear of asserting one's self and continued mental and physical stress can lead to poor academic performance or personal problems.
 These, and other such difficulties, can be dealt with on either an individual or group basis, depending upon the student's needs.
 The Counselling Centre routinely offers a variety of groups: Assertiveness Training, Developing Healthy Relationships, Mood Management, Test Anxiety, and others on demand.

-Wellness Programs co-ordinate a broad range of health and wellness services for the student community.
+The Wellness Program co-ordinates a broad range of health and wellness services for the student community.
 Our main mission is to raise awareness to the many self-care skills needed for all.
-Our programs consist of the peer helper program and the many other outreach events organized by this office.
-Located in the Counselling Centre, wellness education works with in collaboration with various campus and community organizations to help facilitate wellness promotion at the University.
+This consists of the peer helper program and the many other outreach events organized by this office.
+Located in the Counselling Centre, the Wellness Program works in collaboration with various campus and community organizations to help facilitate wellness promotion at the University.